Our best tips and tricks for using business networking to connect with VIPs.

 - Are there books or products (not yours) that the person could get a lot of value from?
 Noah Kagan, a master networker, used to send people Ex-Officio underwear.

-Sabitha’s question is about our influencer outreach strategy, that calls for delivering value to the people you want to connect with (long before you ever ask them for anything).
+Sabitha’s question is about our influencer outreach strategy, which calls for delivering value to the people you want to connect with (long before you ever ask them for anything).

 It’s a common question, and it makes sense.